-Moving to University is a big change, but your music can come along with you with these five portable music, and instrument solutions…
+Moving to University is a big change, but your music can come along with you with these five portable music solutions…

 So, you’ve got the grades and you’re off to University soon?
 Very well done ladies and gents- you have some of the best years of your life to look forward to.

 A move away to halls is going to be a pretty huge change.
 You won’t have a great deal of space, so the possessions you can take with you are pretty limited.

 As a result, many students feel as if they have to put their musical activities on hold.
 Well, you can’t take your piano with you, or pack up your entire studio, can you?

 Well, that’s not strictly true.
 There are a number of portable music solutions available, whether you play piano, guitar or record and produce music at home.
 Here are five great examples…